JamieBort/Learning-Directory/Git/README.md

 # Git

-The purpose of this Git directory is to house info on files and directories regarding Git in general.
+The purpose of this Git directory is to house info on git files, git directories, git commands, and git features.

 To find info on the files and directories specific to this LearningDirectory repo, see https://github.com/JamieBort/LearningDirectory/tree/master/Meta